ivpk/uapi/openapi/docs.md

   <span class="green">service</span>

-Meaning of dynamic URI parts explained bollow:
+Meaning of dynamic URI parts explained bellow:

 - <span class="green">form</span> - legal form of an organization can be `gov` for government or `com` for private sector.